TonySl/Radar_Rainforest/README.md

                                                %%%%%% Project Radar_Rainforest %%%%%%
-Until 2021.02, there has been no well-calibrated C-band microwave (either active or passive) data set covering a long time span.
+Until 2021.02, there has been no well-calibrated C-band microwave (either active or passive) data set for global vegetated areas covering a long time span.

 There have been passive microwave data (C-band included) from AMSR-E and AMSR2 covering a relatively long time span (since 2002), but the two didn't overlap temporally.
 Hence, merging them with a full calibration has not been possible (Du et al. 2017.
 Earth Syst.
 Sci.
 Data 9, 791–808; Moesinger et al. 2020.
 Earth Syst.
 Sci.
 Data 12, 177–196).